ljoaolucasl/eMedSchedule/README.md

 eMedSchedule is a web application developed at the end of the Academy of Programmers 2023 course.
 Its purpose is to organize and maintain a clinic's schedule of medical activities.
 The application allows you to schedule medical appointments and surgeries, managing doctors and their working hours efficiently.

+eMedSchedule is an API, if you want to view the web part, follow the link: [eMedScheduleWeb](https://github.com/ljoaolucasl/eMedScheduleWeb)

 ## Specifications

 ### Medical Module